-Before I went to treatment, I was helping write the curriculum necessary to go from college to university status, managed three dorms, supervised 8 resident assistants and was a Dean’s List student.
+Before I went to treatment, I was helping write the curriculum necessary to go from college to university status, managed three dorms, supervised eight resident assistants, and was a Dean’s List student.

 And sometimes, that’s the conflict.
-We feel less than in our recovery, when in fact, we can change our perception and feel positive that when we accept starting over; it sometimes means different expectations and definitions of success.
+We feel less than in our early recovery, when, in fact, we can change our perception and feel positive that when we accept starting over; it sometimes means different expectations and definitions of success.

 Lowered Expectations and Heightened Rewards

 When I was moving the mail bags one day, the mail carrier took pity on me.
 He was about 25 years younger than me, and I think he felt guilty when he saw me grab and start lugging a bag when he returned with two more.